-The brown dun ("brunblakk") is the most common color.
+in Norwegian) is the most common color.
 It can be found in lighter or darker shades.
-The color of the body is pale yellow-brownish, and can vary from cream yellow to nearly brown.
-The "midtstol" (the darker stripe of hair in the middle of the mane, forelock and tail is black or dark brown.
+The color of the body is pale yellow-brownish and can vary from cream yellow to nearly brown.
+The darker stripe of hair in the middle of the mane, forelock and tail is black or dark brown.
 The mane is covered with white hairs on both sides of the midsection as are the forelock and tail.
 The dorsal stripe is dark brown or distinctly darker than the coat color.
-The light-colored horses have white forelocks and white hairs on the mane's outside.
+The light-colored horses have whiter forelocks and whiter hairs on the mane's outside, called guard hairs.
 On darker individuals, the guard hairs may also be darker, almost brown.
 The darker guard hairs are not preferred but the overall quality of the horse must be considered and weighed against that trait if observed.

 Uls or White Dun

-Yellow dun ("gulblakk") is the rarest of the Fjordhorse colors.
-It is a variety of red dun caused by the same factor as mentioned under uls dun.
-The color of the body that is yellowish white.
+in Norwegian) is the rarest of the Fjord Horse colors.
+It has the color of the body that is yellowish white.
 The darker stripe of hair in the middle of the mane, dorsal stripe and the darker hair in the middle of the tail are darker yellowish than the color of the body.
-Forelock, mane and tail can be completely white, and on such individuals the dorsal stripe can be indistinct.
+The forelock and the middle of the tail can be completely white; and, on such individuals, the dorsal stripe may also be indistinct.

 Here are the five Fjord colors side by side.
 First, the front view.